-- II.A.
-Program Director - II.A.1.
+II.A.
+Program Director

+II.A.1.
 There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core) - II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director.
-(Core) - II.A.1.b) Final approval of the program director resides with the Review Committee.
 (Core)

+II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director and must verify the program director's licensure and appointment.
+(Core)

+II.A.1.a).(1) Final approval of the program director resides with the Review Committee.
+(Core)

 Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a residency, a single individual must be designated as program director and have overall responsibility for the program.
 The program director's nomination is reviewed and approved by the GMEC.

-Final approval of the program director resides with the applicable ACGME Review Committee.
+II.A.1.b)

-II.A.1.c) The program must demonstrate retention of the program director for a length of time adequate to maintain continuity of leadership and program stability.
+The program must demonstrate retention of the program director for a length of time adequate to maintain continuity of leadership and program stability.
 (Core)